 A handful of us hustled to the station (which was beyond the campsite area).
 I lagged but Justin and a few others rushed ahead.
 After five minutes of catching up with running/walking, I saw their long faces of defeat.
 It wasn’t safe to cross with the boat.

 Darn.
 It wasn’t a problem since the back-up plan was to take the same route back down.
 It went a lot faster descending the mountain.

 After 2 hours into the hike, we had a quick snack/lunch break.
 It was prepared in advance since we were on the go.
 The meal was sticky rice with grilled pork (boiled eggs for me).
 Everyone received disposable gloves to roll the sticky rice into their palms.

 Once we passed through the National Park entrance area, we were supposed to cross the bridge to catch our ride.
 Umm.. the bridge collapsed during the storm!
 What a heart-wrenching sight to see parts of the bridge dangling from the edge.
 We were so close to finishing!
 I’m sure by now the bridge has been rebuilt and reinforced.

 The only way was to take a different route back up the mountain to cross the river.
 Two to three other groups took the same alternative route.
 The route was barely used as we walked through tall grass most of the time.
 We did pass by some coffee plantations which was quite lovely.

 We reached a point where we had to bear crawl and scale a mountain on all fours.
-It was so crazy and exhausting that we had to cling on to the side of the mountain.
-We grabbed to any small branches that were strong enough to hold our pulls.
-Unfortunately, there weren’t any photos as we needed to keep on going.
+It was so crazy and exhausting that we had to cling to the side of the mountain.
+We grabbed any small branches that were strong enough to hold our pulls.
+Unfortunately, there weren’t any photos since we needed to keep going.